jan-keuchel/keuchel.dev/_books/equal-is-unfair.md

     - Yaron Brook
     - Don Watkins
 year: 2016
+desc: It's not good to strive for equality!
+published: 12.08.2025
 ---
 # Overview of "Equal is Unfair" by Yaron Brook and Don Watkins